-- Can Do MS: Provides free online health and wellness education programs, a one-day JUMPSTART® educational and interactive program to learn skills and tools to adopt healthy lifestyle behaviors, and a Take Charge® wellness retreat.
+Can Do MS: Provides free online health and wellness educational programs including interactive webinars to learn skills and tools to adopt healthy lifestyle behaviors.

 - Pan Foundation